frankframework/frankframework/CONTRIBUTING.md

       - In the tab "Deployments", choose the module "frankframework-example:war exploded".
 Make sure that it is a war exploded and not a war.
       - Set the context to `/iaf-example`.
       - Set the following VM options: `-Ddtap.stage=LOC`.
-      - In the "On Update" section, select "Update Classes and Resources" so that classes can be automatically updated and reloaded after project build (providing this is supported by your JDK)
+      - In the "On Update" section, select "Update Classes and Resources", so classes can be automatically updated and reloaded after project build (providing this is supported by your JDK)
       - Under the section "Before launch", add a build step to build the console-frontend project via Maven.
 Add a Maven Goal action, running command `install` in the project "frankframework-console-frontend".
 These build steps should be in the following order:
         1. Build console-frontend
         2. Build the war exploded artifact.